 This famous European landmark is a tribute to those who died fighting for France in the Napoleonic and Revolutionary Wars.
 The names of all French victories as well as the generals are inscribed on the arc.
 The Tomb of the Unknown Soldier from World War 1 lies underneath the Arc de Triomphe.

 The Arc de Triomphe was commissioned in 1806 by Napoleon.
 However, it was not completed until 1836.
 By this time Napoleon had been banished to Elba.
-He was never able to see the Arc de Triomphe but his remains passed through it on the way to Les Invalides.
+He could never see the Arc de Triomphe but his remains passed through it on the way to Les Invalides.

 Every year the Bastille Day parade on July 14 starts at this triumphal Arch and the Tour de France also finishes here.